Magic Moments from “Swamiji” Show at Raleigh, NC

 (Clockwise, from top)

-Two scenes from the enchanting dancers by Rinku Bhattacharya Das group during Vandana, and the
+Two scenes from the enchanting dances by Rinku Bhattacharya Das group during Vandana, and the

 felicitated by the Vedanta Society - flowers are handed by two little children.